clumio-code/Python-Lambdas/Mass-VM-Recovery/README.md

 -------

 1. Clone this repo
+2. Fill out your creds and recovery plan details
+3. Upload your creds and recoveyr plan to S3
-2. Install the dependencies locally ("pip install -r requirements.txt -t ." to install the dependencies)
+4. Install the dependencies locally ("pip install -r requirements.txt -t ." to install the dependencies)
-3. zip everthing up
+5. Zip up the dependencies with app and vortex
-4. Upload to S3 (same region as lambda deployment)
+6. Upload to S3 (same region as lambda deployment)
-5. Add your S3 zipfile URL to the yaml template
+7. Add your S3 zipfile URL to the yaml template
-6. Deploy the yaml template in cloud formations
+8. Deploy the yaml template in cloud formations
-7. Add the required Lambda Environemental Variables
+9. Add the required Lambda Environemental Variables
-8. RUN!
+10. RUN!

 ------------
 Lambda Variables: